Thursday, 30 March 2023

 Beautiful donkeys grazed on herbs, grass and flowers outside our cabin

-This second day we took a boat ride along the part of the coastline.
+This second day we took a boat ride along part of the coastline.
 Our guide was very keen for us to climb to the ruins which I know would have been very special but neither of us had the oomph to take the steep climbs.
-Instead we wander through a little village and along the shore meeting up with some very friendly pigs.
+Instead we wandered through a little village and along the shore meeting up with some very friendly pigs.
 We also watched a couple of the local men untangled their fish nets in preparation for setting nets in the evening.

 This big sow had a couple of youngsters rooting around through the seaweed

-All around the island, the hillsides bore the sign of an industrious culture, the Incas - every slope was terraced.
+The Island's hillsides bore the sign of the industriousIncas culture,- every slope was terraced.

 The sun was reaching its zenith and our tummies were grumbling so we headed back down through the village to find food.
-Lots of street stalls caught our eye plus a produce market which was a bit of an eye opener.
+Lots of street stalls caught our eye plus a produce market which was a bit of an eye-opener.
 We were told there are no flies in the region .... hmmmm we saw lots buzzing around bowls of meat and tripe and other ‘things’ sitting out for all to ‘admire’ as well as showing a keen interest in the ‘fresh’ fish spread out on the ground.
-It’s an interesting world.
+It’s an interesting different world.

 That's a bowl of tripe in front.
-It's a popular dish and one can buy it on the streets cooked up with onion and potato in big washing up bowls.
+It's a popular dish and one can buy it on the streets cooked with onion and potato in big 'washing up' bowls.

-Another very early start 3am - I mean really!
+Another very early start @ 3am - I mean really?!
 Lindsay was feeling pretty rotten but today was the day we were to commence the next leg of our South American 'adventure' so he soldiered on and we made it safe and sound into the chaos of Lima.

 March 29-30 The mysterious Lake Titicaca